How to attract new readers to your blog

 Participate in blog sharing groups

-There are many groups on Facebook, LinkedIn, and Google+ that allow or encourage posting of blog links.
+There are many groups on Facebook and LinkedIn that allow or encourage posting of blog links.
 Some even have a regular day where members cross-promote one another’s blogs.

-Maximize Marketing Club does Content Sharing every Friday.
-This group is now open to all of my clients and subscribers, so I hope you’ll join us!
+For example, Blogging Organizers has a blog share every Monday.
+This group is open to anyone in the field of organizing and productivity, so I hope you’ll join us!

 Share your blog posts via email